 Opioid abuse continues to rise in the United States, according to new figures from a recently released Centers for Disease Control and Prevention report.
 The rate of deaths from opioids has doubled since the year 2000.
 Prescription opioids now represent the bulk of overdose deaths, with overdoses related to synthetic opioids such as fentanyl and tramadol rapidly on the rise.

-The epidemic of prescription opioid abuse in the United States has caused many medical doctors and public health officials to begin pointing fingers.
+The epidemic of prescription opioid abuse in the United States has caused many medical doctors and public health officials to point fingers.
 Pharmacists have come under scrutiny, with some industry experts calling for better oversight of medication dispensing.
 At the same time, many doctors maintain that a few rogue providers account for a disproportionate number of opioid painkiller prescriptions.
 However, a new study published in JAMA Internal Medicine casts doubt on this notion of a few prolific prescribers driving the opioid epidemic.

 Over-prescription of Opioid Painkillers is Widespread and Contributes to Opioid Addiction

-To identify national patterns of opioid painkiller prescriptions, researchers at Stanford University and the Palo Alto Veterans Affairs Hospital investigated Medicare data on drug prescriptions.
-The scientists looked at data from Medicare Part D, prescription drug coverage, which includes nearly 70% of individuals on Medicare.
-They focused on prescriptions of opioid painkillers, including hydrocodone, oxycodone, methadone, morphine, fentanyl, and codeine.
-The researchers sorted the number of prescriptions by individual providers.
+Researchers at Stanford University and the Palo Alto Veterans Affairs Hospital investigated Medicare data on drug prescriptions.
+Scientists looked at data from Medicare Part D, prescription drug coverage, which includes nearly 70% of Medicare individuals.
+The research focused on prescriptions of opioid painkillers, including hydrocodone, oxycodone, methadone, morphine, fentanyl, and codeine.
+The researchers sorted the number of medications by individual providers.

-The study showed that, in fact, prescription painkillers are widely prescribed by a large number of providers.
+The study showed that a large number of providers widely prescribe prescription painkillers.
 There is no evidence to suggest that a small number of rogue physicians are prescribing a significant proportion of the drugs.
-As one would expect, specialty services such as pain management and anesthesia account for a large number of opioid painkiller prescriptions.
+As one would expect, specialty services such as pain management and anesthesia account for many opioid painkiller prescriptions.
 However, the overwhelming volume of prescriptions come from general practitioners.

-The scientists concluded that a few providers are not responsible for the vast number of opioid prescriptions written in the United States today.
-In fact, primary care physicians may be at the front line of over-prescribing opioid painkillers.
+The scientists concluded that a few providers are not responsible for the vast number of opioid prescriptions written in the United States.
+Primary care physicians may be at the front line of over-prescribing opioid painkillers.